 Even personally, over the years, the majority of my dating encounters have been initiated through online channels, with dating apps having the shortest average lead time and the highest churn rate.
 This website might not have even existed without an online platform, as many of the encounters narrated here originated from dating apps.

-The dating app space is primarily dominated by one major player, the Match Group, which encompasses numerous brands under its umbrella.
 Two of the largest market shareholders from the Match Group are Tinder and Hinge.
 Tinder pioneered the disruption of the dating market, making online channels the mainstream method for meeting potential dates.

 Apart from the Match Group, the female entrepreneur-led ‘Bumble’ is the only other dating app that has captured a significant share of the online dating market.
 A big reason for its success is its brand positioning centred around women-centricity and safety, among other aspects.
 For instance, the app allows only women to send the first message after matching with a prospect, ensuring the weeding out of unwanted ‘creeps’.

 Despite using Bumble for years, I still haven’t grasped the logic behind this move.
 Firstly, if a woman is matching with a prospect, she would have presumably already filtered out the ‘creeps’.
-Secondly, even if a ‘creep’ hasn’t been filtered out, how would sending the first message be helpful?
-Thirdly, and most importantly, almost all women initiate conversations with a generic ‘Hey’ or a similar opening line/question with no context to the prospect’s profile, likely picked up from somewhere on the internet.
-However, they have successfully marketed this approach, resulting in significant traction and the most equitable gender ratio amongst all apps (F: M::1:3).
-Thus, the three major players in the dating app space are Bumble, Tinder, and Hinge.
-While Tinder is more of a legacy product, Hinge and Bumble are newer platforms that cater to more up-to-date market needs.
+Secondly, even if a ‘creep’ hasn’t filtered himself out, how would sending the first message help?
+Most women start conversations with a generic “Hey” or a similar line, often picked up from the internet, with no context to the person’s profile.
+Despite this, they’ve successfully marketed the approach, creating a more balanced gender ratio (F:M::1:3).
+The top three dating apps are Bumble, Tinder, and Hinge, with Tinder being more of a legacy product and Bumble and Hinge catering to current market needs.

 Like many new technologies, dating apps provoke quite a bit of hand-wringing about contemporary life.
 Are we too dependent on constant validation?
 Have we lost the ability to connect with other living, breathing humans?
 Or are we too busy in our work lives to actually filter through in the offline space?

-So it’s your call, whether you want to swipe or not to swipe.
+So, it’s your call, whether you want to swipe or not to swipe.

 Later, Sidhant